adham-turki/Hotel-Management-System/README.md

 - type: Type of user (e.g., admin, customer, employee).
 - Description:
 The user resource manages the authentication and authorization of users within the system.
 It includes essential details like email, password, account status, and user type.
+- API Endpoints:
+ - GET /users: Retrieve a list of users.
+ - GET /users/{id}: Retrieve a specific user by ID.
+ - POST /users: Create a new user.
+ - PUT /users/{id}: Update an existing user.
+ - DELETE /users/{id}: Delete a user.

 2. Customer
 - Table: customer